thifranc/shinken-webui-wiki-up/User-manual-Dashboard.md

  The top area contains a line for all possible hosts states and a line for all possible services states.
 Each possible state displays the number and percentage of concerned hsots/services.

  The middle area also contains a line for all possible hosts states and a line for all possible services states.
 Each possible state displays the number/total and percentage of concerned hosts/services.
 If percentage is lower than 90%, it displays on red background, if lower than 95% on orange background, else on green background.
+> Percentage thresholds are defined in the Web UI configuration file.

  The bottom area displays the current IT problems and the current impacts.
 For IT problems, number of hosts problems and services problems are displayed on a background color indicating the worst state.

 <img src="https://raw.githubusercontent.com/wiki/shinken-monitoring/mod-webui/32.jpg" width="768">

 An icon on top left of this view allows to go back to Dashboard page.
-Another icon allows to switch to toggle browser to fullscreen mode (if your browser support this feature).
+Another icon allows to switch to toggle browser to fullscreen mode (if your browser support this feature ...).